facelessuser/PyMdown/README.md

 # Status
 This is in a **Beta** state.
 Because of the **Beta** state, things are in flux and are subject to change without warning.

+# Requirements
+The following must be installed in your Python

+- Python-Markdown 2.5.1+
+- Pygments 2.0 Dev branch
+- PyYaml

 # Features
 - Python 2 and 3 compatible (but executables are built with Python 2 using Pyinstaller)
 - Should run on OSX, Windows, and Linux